 Last Tuesday (Sept 4th), I went to Poetry Live at The Thirsty Dog in Karangahape Road Auckland.
 Karen Zelas and Sugu Pillay were guest poets, along with their publisher Dr David Reiter.
 This was the last night of a successful New Zealand tour promoting Karen and Sugu’s first collections.The night began with a zing and a bang as we were entertained by some great rhythms from the guest band.
 A tad on the loud side for yours truly I must confess.

 What has she in common with the Thirsty Dog and a modern day book launch?
 And what would she have thought of the band?
 My answer…Hildegard could have managed a major gig herself for she was an extraordinary, self taught, composer, whose music is widely extant.
-Listen here to her song The Vision.
-The illumination shown, is one of Hildegard’s artworks.
+Listen to a sample here.
 The sound is fantastic.
+The illumination shown below, is one of Hildegard’s artworks.
 She understood creativity like few others.
 I think she would have thoroughly enjoyed the poetry of Karen and Sugu and the ambience of The Thirsty Dog.
 I did.

 Hildegard once wrote,“Like billowing clouds, Like the incessant gurgle of the brook,The longing of the spirit can never be stilled.”